Feeding Your Baby

 But the latest research shows that the sooner babies assume control of their eating, the better.
 I'm not saying your six month old is ready to handle her own spoon immediately.
 I'm just suggesting that you see the time period of spoon-feeding as very limited, and instead emphasize foods she can feed herself.
 This gives your child control of her food and removes the element of pressure.
 She's exploring food for herself rather than having it foisted on her.

-If you do feed her cereal or other food that requires a spoon, she will almost certainly want to grab it and feed herself.
-Give her a spoon of her own and let her go at it, even if you keep holding a spoon and feeding her as well.
+If you do feed your baby cereal or other food that requires a spoon, she will almost certainly want to grab it and feed herself.
+Give her a spoon of her own and let her go at it, even if you keep holding a separate spoon and feeding her as well.
 Over time, your baby will start to prefer to feed herself, probably first with hands, and then with a spoon.

 In other words, for most babies you won't ever need to follow the conventional path of convincing your baby to open her mouth and so you can spoon in pureed baby food.
 When she's ready, she'll be grabbing food off your plate.
 Presuming that what you're eating is healthy, that's perfect.
 At first, she'll just mouth and suck on that piece of egg, but eventually she'll gum and chew and swallow.
 Won't she choke?
 Not likely.
 Obviously, you won't be letting her start with nuts or carrots or chicken.
 And of course you would never leave her alone to eat.
 But since she's in charge of how much she puts in her mouth, and sitting upright, and practicing over time, she's actually less likely to choke.

 Please note that if you have a baby who is super sensitive to texture, he might only like pureed foods.
 Every baby is unique.
 Go ahead and give him purees if he prefers them.
-But be sure to offer some foods with each meal that he can pick up and eat himself, like blueberries, so he gradually learns to accept textures in his food.
+But be sure to offer some foods with each meal that he can pick up and eat himself, like blueberries, so that he gradually learns to accept textures in his food.

 In the beginning, babies use their whole fist to grab food, but his motivation to eat will help him develop a pincer grasp, which is an important developmental step.
 Do you have a child who hates to get his hands messy?
 Cut up small pieces of dryer food such as bread, hard boiled egg, and vegetables.

 Your little one really wants to learn to feed himself.
 If you get out of the way, he will.
 And the mess?
 You'll be happy to hear that babies who play with their food are more advanced verbally.
 (Crazy, I know, but it has to do with being able to explore the food as you learn the name for it.)
-He'll get neater with practice, I guarantee.
+He'll get neater with practice, I promise.

 8. How does beginning to eat "real" food impact my baby's current food intake, which is nursing or formula?